xxfoundation/elixxir-docs/cmix.md

 ### Precomputation Phase 1: Multiplying in the encrypted R values

-In this phase of the protocol is initialized with a 2-tuple value of (1,1).
-Each mix in turn processes it's recieved 2-tuple, performs it's computation and sends a new 2-tuple to the next mix node.
+In this phase of the protocol each mix node in turn multiplies in it's encrypted `R` value creating a new 2-tuple to send to the next mix node in the cascade.

+We initialize with a 2-tuple value of (1,1).
 The computation performed at each mix node is simply:
-Multiple the given 2-tuple with the resulting 2-tuple of the ElGamal encryption of that node's R value.
-In pseudo code it looks like this where the given 2-tuple is `(encrypted_key, ciphertext)`:
+Multiply the given 2-tuple with the resulting 2-tuple of the ElGamal encryption of that node's R value.
+In pseudo code it looks like this where the initial 2-tuple is passed into the function arguments:

 ```
 func handle_phase1(encrypted_key, ciphertext []byte) ([]byte, []byte) {
 	new_ciphertext, new_encrypted_key = ElGamal_Encrypt(k, R)